 Juggling work and play is not always easy in today’s fast-paced world.
 Expectations abound with career responsibilities and busy social schedules, not to mention society’s tendency to always be plugged-in.
 Carving out time for vacations can be a challenge, which is why it makes sense to strategically plan vacation around work trips, if possible.
+In fact, bleisure trips increased by 20% from 2016 to 2017.
+And during this time, more than 2.2 million bleisure trips were taken by business travelers around the globe, making up 10% of total business trips.

-Instead of just dealing with the pressures of travel such as the airports, rental cars, jet-lag and conference expectations, why not turn obligation into opportunity?
+Instead of just dealing with the pressures of travel such as the airports, rental cars, jet-lag, and conference expectations, why not turn obligation into opportunity?

 1. Schedule extra vacation days around your work trip